-Prerequisites: Successful completion Geometry Grade Levels: 10-11
+Prerequisites: Successful completion Geometry or Geometry Honors

 Credits: 1 Math Credit; 1 Verified Math Credit with passing score on the End of Course SOL test Requirement: Graphing calculator TI-83/84 plus provided by the student.
 These calculators will also be needed for college preparatory standardized testing. (special arrangements will be made for students who cannot purchase a calculator)